Amazon opens online pharmacy, shaking up another industry

 The online colossus opened an online pharmacy Tuesday that allows customers to order medication or prescription refills, and have them delivered to their front door in a couple of days.

 The potential impact of Amazon’s arrival in the pharmaceutical space rippled through that sector immediately.
-Before the opening bell, shares of CVS Health Corp. fell almost 9%.
-Walgreens and Rite Aid both tumbled more than 10%.
+The stocks of CVS Health Corp., Walgreens and Rite Aid all tumbled Tuesday.

-The big chains rely on their pharmacies for a steady flow of shoppers who may also grab a snack, or shampoo or groceries on the way out.
-All have upped online services, but Amazon.com has mastered it, and its online store is infinitely larger.
+The big chains rely on their pharmacies for a steady flow of shoppers who may also grab a snack or shampoo or groceries on the way out.
+All have upped online services and touted their abilities to deliver prescriptions and other goods as the COVID-19 pandemic has pushed more consumers to stay home.
+But Amazon.com has mastered these things, and its online store is infinitely larger, with millions of loyal shoppers already buying books, TVs and just about anything else.

+“The news represents a disruption to the system and competitive threat that will likely shift scripts away from the retail channel,” analysts at Citi Research said in a note.

+Amazon has a history of disruption.
+Launched in 1995 as an online book store, it pushed other booksellers to sell online.
+But those that couldn’t keep up went out of business, like the Borders bookstore chain, which disappeared in 2011.

+Its purchase of Whole Foods three years ago sent supermarket stocks spiraling, but many have been able to hold their own against Amazon, offering home delivery and curbside pickup of groceries.

+Amazon has also become a threat to shipping companies, delivering more than half of its own packages itself.
+Vans stamped with the Amazon logo have become as common a sight as the UPS truck.

-Amazon will begin offering commonly prescribed medications Tuesday in the U.S., including creams, pills, as well as medications that need to stay refrigerated, like insulin.
+The company said its online pharmacy will offer commonly prescribed medications in the U.S., including creams, pills, as well as medications that need to stay refrigerated, like insulin.
 Shoppers have to set up a profile on Amazon’s website and have their doctors send prescriptions there.
-The company said it won’t ship medications that can be abused, including many opioids.
+It won’t ship medications that have a high risk of being abused, like some opioids.

 Most insurance is accepted, Amazon said.
 But Prime members who don’t have insurance can also buy generic or brand name drugs from Amazon for a discount.
-They can also get discounts at 50,000 physical pharmacies around the country, inside Costco, CVS, Walgreens, Walmart and other stores.
+They can also get discounts at 50,000 physical pharmacies around the country at Costco, CVS, Walgreens, Walmart and other stores.

+That could be appealing to the uninsured or people who have plans that make them pay a high deductible first before their coverage starts, said John Boylan, an analyst who covers Walgreens for Edward Jones.

+He said Amazon’s move will mostly affect smaller drugstores that don’t have either the retail giant’s purchasing power or deals that major drugstore chains have with insurers to funnel patients to their stores for prescriptions.

 Amazon has eyed the health care industry for some time.
 Two years ago, it spent $750 million to buy online pharmacy PillPack, which organizes medication in packets by what time and day they need to be taken.
 Amazon said that PillPack will continue, focusing on shipping medication to people with chronic conditions.

-In response, CVS and Walgreens, which built thousands of drugstores nationwide to get closer to customers, have been been trying to adjust to the rise of online shopping by offering same-day delivery.
-Earlier this year, CVS started testing prescription deliveries with self-driving vehicles, and Walgreens experimented with drones that can deliver minutes after being ordered.
+CVS and Walgreens, which have opened thousands of drugstores nationwide to get closer to customers, have been been trying to adjust to the rise of online shopping by offering same-day deliveries in many markets.

+Walgreens also has a partnership with FedEx for a delivery service that takes a day or two.
+Walgreens CEO Stefano Pessina told analysts in July that the company has seen “unprecedented demand” for both home delivery and online services as the COVID-19 pandemic unfolded earlier this year.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.